Human Liver Epithelial Cells (HuH7) Response to HCoV-229E Infection Epigenomics (ATAC-Seq) (ACS-DP4)

 Description

-The purpose of this experiment was to evaluate how wild-type Human coronavirus strain 229E (HCoV-229E) infection alters chromatin accessibility in infected cells only.
-Sample data was obtained for mock and infected (active vs. UV-inactivated) immortalized human liver cells (HuH-7) and collected 24 hrs. post infection.
-Samples were processed using assay for transposase-accessible chromatin using high-throughput sequencing (ATAC-seq) methods for reported bar coded libraries.
-Sample data was acquired using a Illumina HiSeq 2500 sequencer system and further processed for ATAC-Seq expression analysis.
+The purpose of this experiment was to evaluate how wild-type Human coronavirus strain 229E (HCoV-299E) infection alters chromatin accessibility in infected cells.
+Sample data was obtained from mock-infected cells, UV-inactivated virus treated cells, and replication competent HCoV-229E infected immortalized human liver cells (HuH7) at 24 hours post infection.
+Samples were processed using ATAC-seq methods for reported bar coded libraries.
+Sample data was acquired using an Illumina Hi-Seq 2500 sequencer system and further processed for ATAC-Seq expression analysis.

 Accessible Digital Data Downloads